Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Background and Related Work

-Nonetheless, the current disclosure best practices are still struggling to catch up with the growing nature and importance of digital infrastructure.
-With best practices and prior experiences as a foundation for large-scale disclosure, the recent effort still suffers from the slow adoption of disclosure policy and incident handling among stakeholders.
-There are increasing large-scale internet-wide notification cases beyond the support of local or national security centres, which lead to finders having to carry out the notifications by setting up a messaging infrastructure themselves~\cite{stivala_pdf_2024, chen_cvd_2024}.
-It has been reported that contact identification remains challenging, and the notification operation is still not broadly accepted among stakeholders~\cite{moura_stressful_2023,chen_cvd_2024}.
-This shows that large-scale notification still requires new proposals to improve the process for both the notifying and receiving parties.
+There are increasingly large-scale internet-wide vulnerability notification cases beyond the support of local or national support organisations, which lead to finders, such as security researchers, carrying out the notifications by setting up a messaging infrastructure themselves~\cite{stivala_pdf_2024, chen_cvd_2024}.
+It has been reported by finders that contact identification prioritisation remains challenging, and the notification operation is still not broadly accepted among stakeholders~\cite{moura_stressful_2023,chen_cvd_2024}, even though disclosure policies or vulnerability report programs were present by stakeholders.
+This indicates that large-scale notifications still necessitate new proposals to enhance the process for both notifying and receiving parties.